chrislabarge/duplicate_rows/README.md

 ## Usage

+`ruby duplicate_rows.rb ARG[0] ARG[1]`
+`ruby duplicate_rows.rb File1 File2`
 `ruby duplicate_rows.rb YOUR_SPREADSHEET.xlsx NEW_SPREADSHEET_FILE.xlsx`

 The program takes 2 arguments.
 The first argument is the file path of the initial speadsheet you want to duplicate.
-The second argument is the file path of tje resulting file that contains the duplicated data.
+The second argument is the file path of the resulting file that contains the duplicated data.

 `ruby duplicate_rows.rb -l 1000 YOUR_SPREADSHEET.xlsx NEW_SPREADSHEET_FILE.xlsx`